FastComments/fastcomments-docs/src/content/guides/moderation/items/comment-actions-from-comment-widget.md

 ### Closing Comment Threads

-Moderators and administrators can lock comment threads, by selecting `Close Thread` in the three-dot menu in the top of the comment area, if they are logged in.
+Moderators and administrators can lock, or close, comment threads, by selecting `Close Thread` in the three-dot menu in the top of the comment area, if they are logged in.
 They can select `Re-Open Thread` later, at any time, to re-open commenting.

 Closing a comment thread prevents new comments, but still allows voting, and for users to delete their comments if desired.

 Closing and re-opening comment threads instantly affects all users viewing the thread.

+You can also mark a thread read-only which removes vote and delete options as well, by creating a customization rule specifically for that page.

 ### Updated Live